alchemy-lee/DDIA-Notes/notes/chapter5.md

 3. The follower connects to the leader and requests all the data changes that have happend since the snapshot was taken.
 4. When the follower has processed the backlog of data changes since the snapshot, we say it has *caught up*.
 It can now continue to process data changes from the leader as they happen.

+### 5.1.3 Handling Node Outages

+Our goal is to keep the system as a whole running despite individual node failures, and to keep the impact of a node outages as small as possible.
+How to achieve high availability with leader-based replication?

+#### Follower failure: Catch-up recovery

+On its local disk, each follower keeps a log of the data changes it has received from the leader.
+If a follower crashes and is restarted, it can recover easily: from its log, it knows the last transaction that was processed before the fault occurred.
+Thus, the follower can connect to the leader and request all the data changes that occurred during the time when the follower was disconnected.

+#### Leader failure: Failover

+Handling a failure of the leader is trickier: one of the followers needs to be promoted to be the new leader, clients need to be reconfigured to send their writes to the new leader, and the other followers need to start consuming data changes from the new leader.
+This process is called *failover*.
+An automatic failover process usually consists of the following steps:

+1. *Determining that the leader has failed*.
+Most systems simply use a timeout: nodes frequently bounce（反弹） messages back and forth between each other, and if a node doesn't repond for some period of time—say, 30 seconds—it is assumed dead.
+2. *Chossing a new leader*.
+This could be done through an election process.
+The best candidate for leadership is usually the replica with the most up-do-date data changes from the older leader.
+3. *Reconfiguring the system to use the new leader*.
+Clients now need to send their write requesets to the new leader.
+If the old leader comes back, the system needs to ensure that the old leader becomes a follower and recognizes the new leader.

+Failover is full with thing that can go wrong:

+- If asynchronous replication is used, the new leader may not have received all the writes from the old leader before it failed.
+The most common solution is to discard the old leader's unreplicated writes.
+- In certain scenarios, it could happen that two nodes both believe that they are the leader.
+This situation is called *split brain*（脑裂）.
+As a safety catch, some systems have a mechanism to shut down one node if two leaders are detected.

+### 5.1.4 Implementation of Replication Logs

+#### Statement-based replication（基于 SQL）

+In the simplest case, the leader logs every write request (*statement*) that it executes and sends that statement log to its followers (INSERT, UPDATE, or DELETE).
+Follower parses and executes that SQL statement as if it had been received from a client.

+There are various ways in which this approach to replication can break down:

+- Any statement that calls a nondeterministic function, such as `NOW()` or `RAND()`, is likely to generate a different value on each replica.
+- If statements use an autoincrementing column, or if they depend on the existing data in the database, they must be executed in exactly the same order on each replica, or else the may have a different effect.
+- Statements that have side effects (e.g., triggers, stored procedures, user-defined functions) may result in different side effects occurring on each replica, unless the side effects are absolutely deterministic.

+Statement-based replication was used in MySQL before version 5.1, but it now switches to row-based replication.

+#### Write-ahead log (WAL) shipping （基于物理日志）

+Usually every write is appended to a log:

+- In the case of a log-structured storage engine, this log is the main place for storage.
+- In the case of B-tree, every modification is first written to a write-ahead log so that the index can be restored to a consistent state after a crash (RedoLog in InnoDB, redo log 是物理日志，记录的是“在某个数据页上做了什么修改”；binlog 是逻辑日志，记录的是这个语句的原始逻辑，比如“给 ID=2 这一行的 c 字段加 1 ”).

+The log is an append-only sequence of bytes containing all writes to the database.
+We can use the exact same log to build a replica on another node.

+This method of replication is used in PostgreSQL and Oracle.
+The main **disadvantage** is that the log describes the data on a very low level: a WAL contains details of which bytes were changed in which disk blocks.
+This makes replication closely coupled to the storage engine.
+If the database changes its storage format from one version to another, it is typically not possible to run different versions of the database software on the leader and the followers.

+That may seem like a minor implementation detail, but it can have a big operational impact.
+If the replication protocol allows the follower to use a newer software version than the leader, you can perform a zero-downtime upgrade of the database software by first upgrading the followers and then performing a failover to make one of the upgraded nodes the new leader.
+If the replication protocol does not allow this version mismatch, as is often the case with WAL shipping, such upgrades require downtime.

+#### Logical (row-based) log replication （基于逻辑日志）

+*Logical log*: use different log formats for replication and for the storage engine, which allows the replication log to be decoupled from the storage engine internals.

+A logical log for a relational database is usually a sequence of records describing writes to database tables at the granularity of a **row**.

+A transaction that modifies several rows generates several such log records, followed by a record indicating that the transaction was committed.
+MySQL's binlog uses this approach.

+A logical log allows the leader and the follower to run different versions of the database software, or even different storage engines.
+A logical log format is also easier for external applications to parse（消费 binlog）.

+#### Trigger-based replication

+The replication approaches described so far are implemented by the database system, if you want to only replicate a subset of the data, or want to replicate from one kind of database to another, then you may need to move replication up to the application layer.

+A trigger lets you register custom application code that is automatically executed when a data change (write transaction) occurs in a database system.
+Trigger-based replication has greater overheads than other replication methods, and is more prone to bugs.